Throughout our lives, we go through many different journeys.

 - A Theory of Human Motivation by Abraham Maslow (Amazon)

 10 Quotes on the Topic

-Knowing where to start on the idea of self-actualization for yourself might seem like a daunting task – especially if it’s something you have considered much before.
+Knowing where to start on the idea of self-actualization for yourself might seem like a daunting task, especially if it’s not something you’ve considered much before.